-3. BASIS OF PREPARATION OF CONSOLIDATED FINANCIAL STATEMENTS AND SIGNIFICANT ACCOUNTING POLICIES (continued)
+3. BASIS OF PREPARATION OF CONSOLIDATED FINANCIAL STATEMENTS AND MATERIAL ACCOUNTING POLICY INFORMATION (continued)

-Investments in an associate and a joint venture
+3.2 Material accounting policy information (continued) Investments in an associate and a joint venture

 An associate is an entity over which the Group has significant influence.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee but is not control or joint control over those policies.